 Python communities around the world, large and small are facing loss - from the loss of in person meetups and conferences to the loss of employment and even the potential loss of health and life.
 As communities we are all confronting uncertainty and unanswered questions.
 In this talk I would like to reflect on some of those questions.
 What are communities doing now to preserve a sense of community in the face of this crisis?
 What might we do and what options will we have for coming events?
 How can we build and foster community and still keep everyone safe?
 What challenges might we all face in the future?
 What sources of support can we find?
 What are our sources of optimism and hope?

 About Naomi Ceder

 Naomi Ceder earned a Ph.D in Classics several decades ago, but switched from ancient human languages to computer languages sometime in the last century.
 Since 2001, she has been learning, teaching, writing about, and using Python.

-An elected fellow of the Python Software Foundation, Naomi currently serves as chair of its board of directors.
+An elected fellow of the Python Software Foundation, Naomi served as chair of its board of directors.
 She also speaks internationally about the Python community, and on inclusion and diversity in technology in general.

 By day she leads a team of Python programmers for Dick Blick Art Materials, and in her spare time she enjoys sketching, knitting, and deep philosophical conversations with her dog.

 Meditations on First Deployment: A Practical Guide to Responsible Development